otr99x/AlbertaTubularUIPathProjects/README.md

 ## UiPath Project Notes:

 ### General:
- - All messages logged using Log Message activity.
+ - Only the location of the config file is hardcoded in the Initialize Variables activity of each process.
+ - Variables used by the processes are stored in the config file.
+ - For security, the config file values in GitHub are blanked out.
  - Ryan, BHD, Rhino and Cintas invoices implemented.
- - Using system variable CurrentDirectory (current UiPath project folder) to base relative paths from.
- - All projects require a path to Attachments folder.
-Currently set relative to the UiPath project's current folder at the same level as the home folder.
- - All projects require a path to Company.CSV file.
-Currently set relative to the UiPath project's current folder in the parent directory.

-### GetAPInvoice:
- - All account information in Get Exchange Mail Messages activity has been blanked out for GitHub repository.
+ - UiPath execution logs located at C:\\Users\\\<usename>\\AppData\\Local\\UiPath\\Logs

 ### ProcessAPInvoice:
  - The screenscrape is based on a resolution of 1920x1080 and a maximized Acrobat. **TODO: Rebase resolution to 1280x1024**
  - There is a bug with Acrobat Reader DC 2019 and UiPath where Get Visible Text does not work.
 The code attempts to read the text, but then failsover to OCR.
- - Cintas invoices place the GST and Invoice totals as line items so the entire PDF is parsed and the text fields are retreived using regular expressions.
- - Rhino invoices place GST total as a line item so the entire PDF is parsed and the text fields are retreived using regular expressions.
+ - Cintas, Rhino and Ryans invoices read the entire PDF file and the text fields are retreived using regular expressions.
+ - BHD invoices are scanned so have to be parsed using OCR.
  - Invoice data is displayed in Message Box requiring confirmation to upload into OpenInvoice.

 ## OIGenerator UiPath Dependency: